Archive for the ‘poultry farming in nigeria’ Tag

-The cost is N2000.00.
-If you are interested in layer farming, this 6th report is an essential, in addition to Report 1(layer report) and Report 4 above.
+The cost is N2500.00.
+Previously,it was N3500.00 If you are interested in layer farming, this 6th report is an essential, in addition to Report 1(layer report) and Report 4 above.

-There is no duplication of the free content in the 30 blog posts, in any of the 7 reports above.You get value for your investment…Guaranteed.Already, you have benefited greatly even without the reports.
-This is additional discount attached to the over generous discounts given below.
+There is no duplication of the free content in these 30+blog posts, in any of the 8 reports above.You get value for your investment…Guaranteed.Already, you have benefited greatly from the free details in 32 posts even without the reports.
+That is a special discount attached to the over generous price discounts given to you below.

-In addition to the reports above are the following 5 IMPORTANT AND VALUABLE bonuses valued N20,000.00 given to you for FREE!
+In addition to the reports above are the following 6 site planning bonuses given to you for FREE!

 A) Picture Guide: A standard layout design of a poultry farm.

 With this, no need troubling yourself about the layout of the farm buildings and facilities.